 - Through the Internet.
-You may vote by proxy through the Internet no later than 11:59 p.m., Eastern Time, on May 5, 2020 by following the instructions provided in the Notice or the instructions on the voting instruction form if you request printed copies of the proxy materials by mail. - By Telephone.
-If you request printed copies of the proxy materials by mail, you may vote by proxy by calling no later than 11:59 p.m., Eastern Time, on May 5, 2020 the toll free number found on the voting instruction form and following the recorded instructions. - By Mail.
+You may vote by proxy through the Internet no later than 11:59 p.m., Eastern Time, on May 4, 2021 by following the instructions provided in the Notice or the instructions on the voting instruction form if you request printed copies of the proxy materials by mail. - By Telephone.
+If you request printed copies of the proxy materials by mail, you may vote by proxy by calling no later than 11:59 p.m., Eastern Time, on May 4, 2021 the toll free number found on the voting instruction form and following the recorded instructions. - By Mail.
 If you request printed copies of the proxy materials by mail, you may vote by proxy by completing, signing and dating the voting instruction form and sending it back in the envelope provided.
-Properly executed voting instruction forms that are received in time and not subsequently revoked will be voted as instructed on the voting instruction form. - In Person at the Annual Meeting.
-If you are a beneficial owner of shares held in street name and you wish to vote in person at the Annual Meeting, you must obtain a legal proxy from your broker, bank or other holder of record and present it at the Annual Meeting.
-Please contact that organization for instructions regarding obtaining a legal proxy.
+Properly executed voting instruction forms that are received in time and not subsequently revoked will be voted as instructed on the voting instruction form. - Annual Meeting. lf attend the Annual Meeting During the you by visitina www.virtualshareholdermeeting.com/ALSN2021 and entering the 16-digit control number included in your Notice or on your voting instruction form, you may vote your shares online during the live webcast.
 We encourage you, however, to vote by proxy through the Internet, by telephone or by mail even if you plan to attend the Annual Meeting so that your shares will be voted in the event you later decide not to attend the Annual Meeting.